Devinder-Singh/shopfront-apps-auto/readme.md

 # QA System

-This repo serves to host a shared Node.js / JS QA-System for integrated testing across the various verticles.
+This repo serves primarily to automate the ui for Shopfront Apps on android and ios.
+There is also a template for other devisions to start implementing their own app automation

 ### Features:

-- customised nightwatch distro
+- apps_auto for shopfront apps android and ios

-- custom Takealot chrome plugin for e2e automation script generation
+- custom Takealot library TalLibrary for app automation

+- Automation template for other devisions

 ### Getting started

-##### Nightwatch

-##### Extension

-> WIP - until the react version is done, basic tryout can be done by installing the extension from ./extension/build/orig

-> once initial work is done, extension will be compiled and built in React.
+Apps automation setup wiki: https://jira.takealot.com/wiki/display/TST/Apps+Automation+Setup+Robot+Framework+and+Appium